TenebrisNoctua/ServerAuthority/docs/index.md

 # Getting Started

 Hello.
 This is a detailed documentation about the new server authority system that Roblox has showcased recently.
-This is a new system aiming to achieve a better physics simulation, while also providing better security.<br>
+It is a new system aiming to achieve a better physics simulation, while also providing better security.<br>
 This documentation will try to give you almost all of the available information about this new system.
 However, not all information may be accurate, as this system is still a work-in-progress.

 With all that being said, this documentation may recieve updates whenever there's a new feature added, or a feature removed.
 If you want to stay up-to-date, make sure to visit this documentation again later, and if you have any additional information that you can provide about this system, let me know with a message on my [Twitter](https://twitter.com/TenebrisNoctua).